EXJUSTICE/GRAB_SEA_CVChallenge/README.md

 As such, a MobileNetV2 based classifier was chosen due to its lightweight footprint, low number of parameters, and capability for near real-time mobile-based recognition.

 ## Dataset
-The Stanford car dataset consists of 16185 images of automobiles of 196 classes.
+The Stanford cars-196 dataset consists of 16185 images of automobiles of 196 classes.
 Despite it's large size, the number of images per class is relatively small, and as cars are visually highly similiar, this makes for a challenging exercise in make and model differentiation.

+For our approach, a version of the dataset pre-separated into folders was obtained from Kaggle.
+This is the exact same dataset, only with the training data arranged in their respective labelled directories for convenience.

+For training purposes, the dataset was split into training and validation datasets at a ratio of 80:20.

 ## Implementation
 The Stanford car dataset has been extensively studied on various networks, including on MobileNet platforms.